 The Airtame sales team spent most of the camp catching up with our current and potential customers who are testing Airtames.
 In total, we had more than 80 phone conversations and face to face meetings with customers and resellers.

-##On to the next one Overall, we feel good about the work we did.
+Overall, we feel good about the work we did.
 We put down a solid foundation for things to come and will spend the next months ramping up on the projects we started.

 Airtame Workathon did its job of boosting our creativity and productivity.
 Even though we’re happy to be back in our usual office, we’re already looking forward to the next Workathon.